IztokH/Linktree/README.md

 -Nodemailer

-👤 How Users Test the App
+👤 How Users Test the App:

 -Register a new account (email or Google)